We are governed by a Board of Trustees composed of 8 Members including our Chair, Anne Bufton-McCoy

 Tina Fanshawe, Vice Chair of Trustees

 Tina is an active beef and sheep farmer in Northamptonshire and, up until the 1990s, a professional chef.
-She was elected Chair of Trustees in December 2014 and in June 2017 formally handed over the reigns to Anne.
+She was elected Chair of Trustees in December 2014 and in June 2017 formally handed over the reins to Anne.
 Tina is totally committed to The Country Trust and the role it plays in educating inner city children outside the classroom and understands the huge importance first hand, having also been an active farm host for the past 20 years.
 Tina has also been Chairman of her local National Association of Decorative & Fine Arts Society (NADFAS).

 A former primary school teacher in the Yorkshire Dales, and Wye College agriculture graduate, Joanna until recently lectured in agriculture at Sparsholt College near Winchester.
 She ran the educational activities for Hampshire Country Learning, (now Country Trust Hampshire) for 10 years providing curriculum linked experiences on working farms for thousands of school children.
 Joanna lives on her family farm in Hampshire with husband Chris and loves involving their two young boys in activities with pigs, sheep, calves and game rearing.